Sermon on the Circumcision and Name of Jesus. January 1, 2017

 Some people get incarnation confused with reincarnation.
 Re‑incarnation refers to being incarnated in another body after having been incarnated in a previous one in a previous life.
 It means receiving a new incarnation, becoming present in a new body.
 That’s a view associated with Eastern religions such as Hinduism and Buddhism.
 (Actually, Buddhists seek the enlightenment that will free the soul from suffering endless reincarnations.)
 Christians don’t believe in reincarnation.
 We believe that God created us as living, breathing, unique bodies and that God will recreate us as living, breathing, unique bodies in the resurrection of the dead.

-So when we speak of the incarnation of God in Jesus, or of God becoming incarnate in Jesus, we are talking about God becoming present among us in bodily form as a human being.
+So when we speak of God becoming incarnate in Jesus, we are talking about God becoming present among us in bodily form as a human being.
 The specific human being God becomes incarnate in is named Jesus, and we commemorate his naming today along with his circumcision.
 Like any name, it identifies him as a person and it’s the name we can use to call out to him.
 And this baby named Jesus was a Jewish male who was incorporated into God’s covenant with this people by the rite of circumcision.

 This is precisely what is described in the verses we heard from Paul: “When the fullness of time had come”—the right time—, “God sent his Son”—someone who could truly represent him, “born of a woman”—in other words, born in the usual way, “born under the law”—the Law God had given to his people through Moses, “in order to redeem those who were under the law”—to set free those who were captive to sin and death, “so that we might receive adoption as children”—to become God’s children.